dnlbowers/jobs-a-gooden/README.md

 ## **Scope**

-Due to the imbalance in scores above there will definitely be some tradeoffs, however, I anticipate that there will need to be some trade offs due to the time set for this project.
+Due to the imbalance in scores above, there will be some trade-offs.
+However, I anticipate that some further trade-offs will need to be made later due to the time set for this project.

-I have further divided this table into 3 categories to help prioritize the order of importance and clarify the MVP required to launch as a basic proof of concept whilst meeting the above objective.
+I have further divided this table into three categories to help prioritize the order of importance and clarify the MVP required to launch as a basic proof of concept while meeting the above objective.
 These three categories are:-
 * UX efforts **must** address these:
     * User can pin Jobs.
     * Manually add jobs (approved only by admin).
-    * User specific job notes.
+    * User-specific job notes.
     * Personal insights.
     * User login.